christophpickl/articles/README.md

 * TECH: tests; first unit, then UI tests
 * [2] UI: mit SHIFT+click auf tag: reset search to only this tag
 * [3] UX: when search for #dao it also finds #daoism and also #foodaofoo (shouldn't it be a "direct" match?!)
-* display count of articles being displayed in list
 * frameworks: bootstrap, log4js, tslint

 ## Super Fancy